-The power and duties of Kilmore District Health are prescribed by the Health Services Act 1988.
 The agency operates from one site encompassing four facilities - the main hospital (housing multi-day beds, a perioperative suite and the Urgent Care Centre), Caladenia Nursing Home and Dianella Village Aged Care Hostel and the Outpatient Services Facility.
 Services are provided in home and community settings, including antenatal clinics operated from Seymour Health and Nexus Primary Health in Wallan.